dlstreamer/pipeline-server/samples/edgex_bridge/README.md

 ## Tutorial

-This self-contained tutorial walks through a working example to fetch and prepare EdgeX configuration to receive Intel(R) DL Streamer Pipeline Server object detection events.
+This self-contained tutorial walks through a working example to fetch and prepare EdgeX configuration to receive the Pipeline Server object detection events.
 Confirm prerequisites are installed before we begin.

    ```bash
    docker-compose --version